jmsung/SMOR-analysis/README.md

 4. Activate the new environment (smb).
 `(base) $ conda activate smb`

+5. Install git
+`conda install git`

-5. Clone this repository.
+6. Clone this repository.
 `(smb) $ git clone https://github.com/jmsung/smb-analysis`

-6. Move to the folder
+7. Move to the folder
 `(smb) $ cd smb-analysis`

-7. Install the setup.py that will install smb-analysis and its dependencies.
+8. Install the setup.py that will install smb-analysis and its dependencies.
 `(smb) $ python setup.py install`